graphlit/graphlit-samples/dotnet/GraphlitIngest/README.md

 ## Usage

 Parse document, audio or image files or web pages with the Graphlit Platform.
+Audio and video files are automatically transcribed.
+Images are analyzed with multimodal LLM, auto-labelled, extract text and generate image descriptions.

 ### Command-Line Examples